 #1 Nurses are highly skilled and have knowledge to offer the public.

 Nurses have valuable information and experience that others want to know.
 While nurses should not give medical advice when writing as it could be litigious, there are many topics that nurses can educate the public about.
-For example, one place that nurses can be published at is Nurse Journal Org which is a multi-author website focused on nursing.
 Some examples of articles written by nurse authors include:

 #2 Establishing branding as a “nurse writer” can potentially lead to work success.